flipacholas/Architecture-of-consoles/articles/wii.md

 The last key used by this console is the **HMAC key**, which uses another algorithm that combines SHA1 hashes and HMAC.
 During the boot process, Starlet checks that NAND hasn't been altered by third-party hardware.
 To do that, it computes the SHA1 hash of NAND and compares it against a hardwired hash to check if they match.
 In addition to that, the saved hash is signed using the HMAC key to make sure it's authentic.

-As a final note, HMAC is stored in SEEPROM (outside Starlet), not in OTP.
+As a final note, the HMAC key is stored in SEEPROM (outside Starlet), not in OTP.
 {{% /inner_markdown %}}

 {{< /tab >}}